draftbit/reason-expo/README.md

 ## Disclaimer

 These bindings are targeted to Expo SDK 25.
-There are some components and APIs missing/in-development.
+There are some APIs missing/in-development.
 You can find an overview of the completed APIs [here](./STATUS.md).
-Contributing new Components and APIs are extremely encouraged!
+Contributing new API bindings is extremely encouraged!

 ## Contributing

-Check out the missing API[s] you want to implement [here](./STATUS.md).
+Find the missing API[s] that you want to implement [here](./STATUS.md).
 Next, fork this repo, clone it onto your machine, install dev dependencies with `yarn install::dev`, start the compiler with `yarn start`, and start hacking away!

 _Credit: This project is based on the work started in [`bs-expo`](https://github.com/fxfactorial/bs-expo/)._